Evenki people: Religion

-Prior to contact with the Russians, the belief system of the Evenks was animistic.
+Prior to contact with the Russians, the belief system of the Evenki was animistic.
 Many have adopted Tibetan Buddhism.

 The Evenki, like most nomadic, pastoral, and subsistence agrarian peoples, spend most of their lives in very close contact with nature.
 Because of this, they develop what A. A. Sirina calls an "ecological ethic".
 By this she means "a system of responsibility of people to nature and her spirit masters, and of nature to people"(9).
-Sirina interviewed many Evenks who until very recently spent much of their time as reindeer herders in the taiga, just like their ancestors.
+Sirina interviewed many Evenki who until very recently spent much of their time as reindeer herders in the taiga, just like their ancestors.
 The Evenki people also spoke along the same lines: their respect for nature and their belief that nature is a living being.

 This idea, "[t]he embodiment, animation, and personification of nature—what is still called the animistic worldview—is the key component of the traditional worldview of hunter-gatherers" Although most of the Evenkis have been "sedentarized"—that is, made to live in settled communities instead of following their traditional nomadic way of life —"[m]any scholars think that the worldview characteristic of hunter-gatherer societies is preserved, even if they make the transition to new economic models.